latchbio/latch/docs/source/snakemake/tutorial.md

 ![JIT task execution](../assets/snakemake/jit-task.png)

 Snakemake support currently uses JIT (Just-In-Time) registration.
-This means that once the JIT task above completes, it will produce a second workflow, which will run the actual Snakemake jobs.
+This means that once the single-task workflow above completes, it will produce a second workflow, which will run the actual Snakemake jobs.
 To learn more about about the lifecycle of a Snakemake workflow on Latch read [here](./lifecycle.md).

 Once the workflow finishes running, results will be deposited to under the `output_dir` folder, as defined in your `latch_metadata.py` file.